olearyo/tripstr/README.md

 ## Getting Started

-This was our first group project for our web development & design course whilst studying Interactive Media Mangement at Sheridan College.
+This was our first group project for our web development & design course whilst studying Interactive Media Management at Sheridan College.
 The idea behind it is quite simple and universal: planning a holiday is stressful!
-There are so many booking information, details & tickets spread accross multiple platforms, emails and accounts.
-Tripstr tries to simplify that aspect of travelling by having documents, flights, transportation & accomodation in one spot.
+There are so many booking information, details & tickets spread across multiple platforms, emails and accounts.
+Tripstr tries to simplify that aspect of travelling by having documents, flights, transportation & accommodation in one spot.

 ### Process